-The purpose of any bankruptcy, whether it is business or personal, is to liquidate one’s assets and redistribute that value among your creditors.
-However, there are additional considerations pertaining to corporate bankruptcies and business debts, in particular.
+The purpose of any bankruptcy is to liquidate one’s assets and redistribute that value among your creditors.
+This applies whether it is business or personal.
+However, there are additional considerations pertaining to corporate bankruptcy and business debts, in particular.
 This blog will focus on these aspects.Let’s Talk

 Sole proprietor bankruptcy

 For a sole proprietor, the bankruptcy process will be identical to personal bankruptcy.
 This is because legally, a sole proprietorship business is not separate from the individual running that business.
 By comparison with an income tax return, a sole proprietor won’t file a separate return with Canada Revenue Agency (“CRA”) to declare business income.
-Instead, business income will be reported in a single personal T1 income tax return.
+Instead, a single personal T1 income tax return will report business income.
 Having said that, upon filing for bankruptcy, a sole proprietorship business might require a new business number from the CRA.
 For more clarity, despite the bankruptcy of the sole proprietor, the business operations may continue.